lyndaumuhoza/cs1710-final-project/README.md

 - Verify that in magnetic variation, all disks in a tower will have same polarity
 - Verify that in bicolored variation, no two disks of the same color are placed on each other
 - Verify that init and endstate are equivalent for all variations
-- For each puzzle, verify the expected trace length for two disks + three towers, four disks + three towers (if not too long), etc
+- For each puzzle, verify the expected trace length for two disks + three towers, four disks + three towers, etc
-- Verify that colored variation is unsat with four disks + three towers
 - Verify all are guaranteed to be wellformed
 - Basic unit testing for predicates